StackVista/stackstate-docs/setup/agent/linux.md

 ## Overview

-The StackState Agent can be installed on CentOS.
-When installed and running, StackState Agent will synchronize the following data with StackState from the host it is running on:
+The StackState Agent can be installed on Linux systems running CentOS, Debian, Fedora, RedHat or Ubuntu.
+The Agent retrieves data from the host where it is running and [configured external services](/stackpacks/integrations/) and pushes this to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

-- Hosts, processes and containers.
-- Telemetry for hosts, processes and containers
-- For OS versions with a Network Tracer: Network connections between processes and containers including network traffic telemetry.
-See the [supported Linux versions](#supported-linux-versions) for details.

-The Agent can also be configured to run checks that [integrate StackState with external systems](/stackpacks/integrations/).

-Data from the Agent is pushed to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
+The StackState Agent is open source, code is available on GitHub at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Setup

 ### Supported Linux versions

-StackState Agent is supported to run on the Linux versions listed below with 64bit architecture:
+StackState Agent is tested to run on the Linux versions listed below with 64bit architecture:

 | OS | Release | Network Tracer | Notes |
 |:---|:---|:---|:---|